RobbyCBennett/Serve/README.md

 # serve

 `serve` is a simple single-threaded HTTP file server.
-It takes no arguments for ease of use after installation.
+It takes no arguments, which makes it easy to use after installation.
 It's a simple tool for local web development.
 It's useful when you want to send requests to other servers.

 Customize the following in the file `main.rs`
 * Port: 8080